Workers' Party of Belgium: History

 This 'shift' seems to have produced some positive results, such as an increase in membership and a rebound of the electoral score of the PVDA-PTB in recent elections.
 The last elections in May 2019 showed more progress: a breakthrough was realised at the Flemish and European level.
 Since 2018 the party is also represented in the municipal councils of larger cities in Flanders, Wallonia and Brussels.

-In September 2014 the party had more than 8,000 members, in 2020 the number had grown to 20,000.
-Its monthly publication "Solidaire / Solidair" has between 3,000 and 5,000 subscribers.
-COMAC, its youth movement, is active in all the universities in Belgium and in secondary schools (in Flanders, Wallonia and Brussels).
-The PVDA-PTB is also known for its 11 Medicine for the people medical centres, which provide free access to primary health care.The newspaper Solidarity, and Medicine for the People organize "ManiFiesta", a yearly festival of solidarity between the communities and the left in Belgium.
-The first edition was held in Bredene (by the sea) on 25 September 2010 and brought together 6,000 people from both North and South of Belgium.
-The fourth edition in 2013 attracted 10,000 people.
+In September 2014, the party had more than 8,000 members, in 2020 the number had grown to 20,000.

 Ideology and positions

-The party is a radical left, Marxist and anti-capitalist party, and has been labeled as populist and far-left.
-The party is the most left-wing party represented in the Belgian Federal Parliament.
+The party is variously described as socialist and/or Marxist, with sources also variously describing it as left-wing or far-left.
+It is the furthest left party represented in the Belgian Federal Parliament.

 The party advocates for strengthening workers' rights, increasing pensions, and decreasing the retirement age to 65, and supports expanding social programs and the welfare state.
 It supports increasing taxes on the wealthy and corporations.
 It is opposed to austerity and neoliberalism.

 A central part of the party's program is the "social climate revolution", which seeks to combat both climate change and social inequality.

-Although the party is in favor of greater ecological policies, the party has been nicknamed the "Party of the Automobile", for its opposition to restrictions on individual car use, including opposing low emissions zones in Antwerp city center, paid parking in Schaerbeek, and increased fines for illegal parking in Liège.
+Although the party is in favor of greater ecological policies, the party has been in opposition to restrictions on individual car use, including opposing low emissions zones in Antwerp city center, paid parking in Schaerbeek, and increased fines for illegal parking in Liège.
 Despite this, the party also advocates for expanding public transit and making public transit free.

-2022 Russian invasion of Ukraine
+Elected representatives and full-time staff observe a pay cap indexed to the wages of a "skilled worker", and the excess is donated to the party.

+Foreign policy

 The party abstained from the vote condemning the 2022 Russian invasion of Ukraine in the Chamber of Representatives.
 According to PTB MP Nabil Boukili, "the diplomatic way is the only possible way to avoid a war".
 Party spokesman Raoul Hedebouw said he condemns the invasion of Ukraine but does not think NATO should be part of the solution.

+According to political scientist Steven Van Hecke, in terms of foreign policy, parties such as the PVDA have both a pacifist and a socioeconomic agenda.
+For its socioeconomic agenda the PVDA often looks back nostalgically to Soviet communism, where the emphasis was on respect for the working class and rejection of market capitalism.
+Radical opposition parties tend to be dogmatic and reluctant to change course, according to Van Hecke, because they like to present themselves as principled.
+For example, the PVDA has difficulty distancing itself from the People's Republic of China.

 Historical

-Historically the party supported Marxism–Leninism.
+Historically, the party supported Marxism–Leninism and Maoism, although the party dropped references to Lenin and Mao, as well as references to other communist party governments, in the late 2000s and early 2010s.
+Political scientist Pascal Delwit claimed in 2014 that the PVDA still maintains a Marxist-Leninist line internally, but not to the outside world.